larissamigotto/larissamigotto.github.io/index.md

 </p>

 <p>
 My research explores comparative political behavior in Latin America, with a focus on local politics, polarization, and elite campaigning in Brazil.
-I examine why municipal candidates use national political figures as campaign cues and how voters respond to them.
+I examine how municipal candidates use national political figures as campaign cues and how voters respond to these signals.
 Methodologically, I combine elite interviews, text analysis, and survey experiments.
 </p>

 <p>